ibm-cloud-docs/satellite/location-create-manual.md

     :    Optional.
 The {{site.data.keyword.cloud_notm}} account ID with the instance of {{site.data.keyword.logs_full_notm}} that you want to forward your {{site.data.keyword.satelliteshort}} logs to.
 This option is available only in select environments.

     `--pod-subnet SUBNET`
     :    Optional.
-Specify a custom subnet CIDR to provide private IP addresses for pods.
+Specify a custom subnet Classless Inter-Domain Routing (CIDR) to provide private IP addresses for pods.
 This option can be used only if you also enable Red Hat CoreOS with the `--coreos-enabled` option.
 All pods that are deployed to a worker node are assigned a private IP address in the 172.16.0.0/16 range by default.
 You can avoid subnet conflicts with the network that you use to connect to your location by specifying a custom subnet CIDR that provides the private IP addresses for your pods.
     :    When you choose a subnet size, consider the size of the cluster that you plan to create and the number of worker nodes that you might add in the future.
 The subnet must have a CIDR of at least `/23`, which provides enough pod IPs for a maximum of four worker nodes in a cluster.
 For larger clusters, use `/22` to have enough pod IP addresses for eight worker nodes, `/21` to have enough pod IP addresses for 16 worker nodes, and so on.
-    :    The subnet that you choose must be within one of the following ranges.The subnet that you choose must be within one of the following ranges.
+    :    The subnet that you choose must be within one of the following ranges.
          - `172.16.0.0 - 172.17.255.255`
          - `172.21.0.0 - 172.31.255.255`
          - `192.168.0.0 - 192.168.254.255`